 What was once a beautiful 12th Century monastery in Spain, ended up in a pile of rubble in California.
 In this episode of Go the Travel Podcast, we explore the mystery of the Sacred Stones.

 “It’s listed, consistently in the top five dives in the world,” according to Murray Johnson, an avid world traveler and certified scuba diver.
 Silfra Fissure is located on the Northern tip of Thingvellir Lake, which is Iceland’s largest body of water.
 This Unesco World Heritage Site is only a 35-minute drive from Reykjavik.
-What’s most … Continue reading Ep 4: Diving Iceland’s Silfra Fissure.
-Camper Vans in Iceland.
+What’s most … Continue reading Ep 4: Diving Iceland’s Silfra Fissure, one of the most beautiful dives in the world.
+We chat with traveler who fill us in on renting camper vans in Iceland and enjoy the vanlife for a little while.
+By Go the Travel Podcast

 A recently released study in the journal Science, has crowned the Greenland Shark as the oldest living vertebrae.
 Using radiocarbon dating, scientists discovered that these sharks can live to be over 400 years old.